Said-Abdullahi/Said-Abdullahi/README.md

 ## 👋 Welcome to My GitHub Profile!
 I'm Said Adullahi, a Master of Data Science graduate with a background in economics, blending analytical rigor with data science techniques to drive impactful solutions.
-My work spans machine learning, deep learning, and data analysis, with a focus on sustainability.
+My work spans machine learning, deep learning, and data analysis, with a focus on sustainability and economics.

 ## 🌟 About Me
 🎓 Master of Data Science graduate with a foundation in economics, which enhances my ability to understand and model complex systems.